Rizzo, Bassitt turn down options, among 11 now free agents - WHIZ News

 Rizzo’s home runs were 40% of the Yankees’ 77 by left-handed batters and his RBIs were 37% of the 202 by New York’s lefties.

 Bassitt gets a $150,000 buyout, completing a one-year deal for $8.8 million.
-The 33-year-old went 5-9 with a 3.42 ERA in 30 starts after the Mets acquired him from Oakland at the end of the lockout.
+The 33-year-old righty went 15-9 with a 3.42 ERA in 30 starts after the Mets acquired him from Oakland at the end of the lockout.

-San Diego declined a $20 million option on 31-year-old outfielder Wil Myers, who gets a $1 million buyout that completes an $83 million, six-year contract.
+San Diego declined a $20 million option on 31-year-old outfielder and first baseman Wil Myers, who gets a $1 million buyout that completes an $83 million, six-year contract.
 He hit .261 with seven homers and 41 RBIs.

 Colorado turned down an $8 million team option on reliever Scott Oberg, who has not pitched since 2019 due to blood clots in his arms.
 Oberg completed a $13 million, three-year contract.